awakalegajanan/ContactManagement/README.md

 **How to Run the application ?**

 To run the project follow below steps,
+1. Navigate to folder - ContactManagement/compressed projects/
-1. Unzip and extract the folder
+1. Unzip all project foolders under root folder
 2. Browse to dbcontactsScript.sql file located at root folder
 3. execute the script to SQL database
 4. Launch the solution *.sln